KNU/KNLA Peace Council

 The KNU/KNLA Peace Council (KPC) is an armed opposition group in Myanmar (Burma).
-It was founded on 31 January 2007 by Major General Saw Htay Maung, the then-commander of the 7th Brigade of the Karen National Liberation Army (KNLA).
-Despite its name, it is neither part of nor sponsored by its former parent organisation, the Karen National Union (KNU), nor the KNLA.
+It was founded on 31 January 2007 by Major General Saw Htein Maung, the then-commander of the 7th Brigade of the Karen National Liberation Army (KNLA).
+Despite its name, it is neither part of nor affiliated with its former parent organisation, the Karen National Union (KNU), nor the KNLA.
 The group is a signatory of the Nationwide Ceasefire Agreement, which was finalised in 2015.